book cover

 Store in a sterile, airtight container in the refrigerator.
 To sterilize a glass bottle or container, pour boiling water into the bottle and dump it out before adding the syrup.

-Pro tip – Mark the bottle with the date so you know how long it’s been in there.
-You can just use a piece of tape and stick it to the bottom of the jar.
+Pro tip: Mark the bottle with the date so you know how long it’s been in there.
+You can just use a piece of tape to stick it to the bottom of the jar.

 We also love using these bottles to serve it in… they’re only $6!
 They look nice with an herb inside the bottle too.